Hospice Eligibility Guidelines for End-Stage Liver Disease

 Physicians may use clinical guidelines to identify patients in the final six months of liver disease.
 When it comes to end-of-life care, patients should be physiologically and psychologically hospice-appropriate.

-In essence, liver disease patients are appropriate for hospice care if, despite adequate medical management, they suffer from persistent symptoms of hepatic failure, such as cites, hepatic encephalopathy or recurrent varicella bleeding, and meet many of the following criteria:
+In essence, liver disease patients are appropriate for hospice care if, despite adequate medical management, they suffer from persistent symptoms of hepatic failure, such as ascites, hepatic encephalopathy or recurrent varicella bleeding, and meet many of the following guidelines: